vyasenov/pyrifreg/README.md

 # pyrifreg

+ADD EXAMPLE OF QREG ALONG ENTIRE DISTRIBUTION
+ADD BOOTSRAP SUPPORT
+ADD NOTE ON INFERENCE AND IMPACT OF ALREADY ESTIMATED QUANTITIES

 A Python package for Recentered Influence Function (RIF) regression analysis.
 This package provides tools for analyzing distributional effects in econometrics and data science applications.

 ## Installation